How Do I Make Tummy Time Fun?

 Sound familiar?
 You’re definitely not alone!
 Let me paint you the “typical” tummy time story…

 If this is you, please don’t worry – you are not doing anything wrong.
-So many parents goes through this phase, and I promise there are ways to make tummy time easier, calmer, and (dare I say it) even enjoyable for both of you!
+So many parents go through this phase, and I promise there are ways to make tummy time easier, calmer, and (dare I say it) even enjoyable for both of you!

 In this blog, we’ll dive into: